KonradOrzelowski/ChatWeb/README.md

 # ChatWeb

 ChatWeb is a simple chatbot application that uses the Hugging Face Inference API to generate responses to user inputs.
-The application consists of a frontend built with HTML and CSS, and a backend built with Node.js.
+The application consists of a frontend built with HTML and CSS, a backend built with Node.js and a MongoDB database.

 ## Project Structure

-The project is divided into two main parts: the frontend and the backend.
+The project is divided into three main components: the database, the frontend, and the backend.
+Each component runs in its own Docker container.
+The project is ready for deployment on platforms like Railway and can also be set up using Docker Compose.

+### Database

+The directory contains files related to the MongoDB database setup.

+- [`mongo-init.js`]: This file is likely used to initialize your MongoDB database with necessary collections and documents.
+- [`mongod.conf`]: This is a configuration file for MongoDB.
+It can contain settings like the port number, bind IP, and path to the data directory.

+### Backend

+The backend of the ChatWeb application is built with Node.js and Express.js.
+It handles requests from the frontend, interacts with database, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
+Here are the relevant files and their descriptions:

+- [`server.js`]: This file sets up and starts the Express.js server.
+- [`ConversationsHandler.js`]: This file handles the retrieval and manipulation of conversation data from the MongoDB database.
+- [`generate_response_from_model.js`]: This file generates responses from a machine learning model.
+- [`/state_manager/`]: This directory contains files related to managing the state of the application.
+It includes a file named messages_manager.js which manages the state of messages in the application.
+- [`/routes/`]: This directory contains routing files for the Express.js server.
+Some of the files include:
+  - [`conversations_routing.js`]: Handles routes related to conversations.
+  - [`delete_conversation_routing.js`]: Handles routes related to deleting conversations.
+  - [`get_lists_routing.js`]: Handles routes related to retrieving lists.
+  - [`incoming_messages_routing.js`]: Handles routes related to incoming messages.

 ### Frontend